samsquire/ideas4/README.md

 * **Jobshop scheduling**
 * **Register allocation**
 * **Multiplexing** See [Multiplexing as a computer primitive, API and Visual Multiplexing](https://github.com/samsquire/ideas4#97-multiplexing-as-a-computer-primitive-api-and-visual-multiplexing)
-***State expressions** It should be possible to describe complicated state progressions with expressions [558.
+* **State expressions** It should be possible to describe complicated state progressions with expressions [558.
 Assign location, multinames and State Multiexpressions](https://github.com/samsquire/ideas4#558-assign-location-multinames-and-state-multiexpressions)
+* **Hungarian Algorithm**

 # 568. Flat code